 You must admit that it is a very user-friendly way of attributes matching.
 When the mapping configuration is prepared, you only need to hit the ‘Validate’ button.
 This action will validate mapping.

 In case you are going to import categories, the Improved Import & Export extension will help you seamlessly map external values to ones used within your e-commerce website.
 To adjust the categories of the products from the import table, proceed to the Map Categories section.

-First of all, you should load all values from the ‘categories’ column of the import table.
+Here you can define the root category where all the imported products will belong to.
+To start mapping categories, you should load all values from the ‘categories’ column of the import table.
 Hit the ‘Load Categories From Import File’ button.
 Now, the Improved Import & Export extension knows what categories are specified in the import table.
 You can click the ‘Add New’ button to map the first category.
 The ‘Import category path’ field lets you select any categories from the import table.
 Choose the one you want to map.
 Finally, you can select a category from your Magento 2 website in the ‘New category path’ field to move the product to it.